27 Habits to Develop the Growth Mindset in Your Life

 14. Try New Learning Tactics

 Everyone learns in different ways.
-If you feel like there is something that you simply cannot do, you may not have been learning it in a way that helps your brain retain the information.
+If you feel that you simply cannot do something, you may not have been learning it in a way that helps your brain retain the information.

-There are so many different ways to learn, and once you recognize how you learn the best, learning will become easier for you and more exciting.
+There are so many different ways to learn, and once you recognize how you learn best, learning will become easier and more exciting.

 15. Do Some Research

-If you research brain plasticity you will find endless articles on the science behind how our brain works.
-To develop a growth mindset, you may need that physical proof that your brain can, in fact, continue to learn long after you walk across the stage and accept your diploma.
+If you research brain plasticity, you will find endless articles on the science behind how our brains work.
+To develop a growth mindset, you may need physical proof that your brain can, in fact, continue to learn long after you walk across the stage and accept your diploma.

-Doing some research on brain plasticity can be motivating because when you know that you can exercise and actually grow your brain, you will want to find opportunities to do so.
+Researching brain plasticity can be motivating because when you know that you can exercise and grow your brain, you will want to find opportunities.

 16. Value the Process More Than the Result

-When you pick a new skill that you want to learn, it’s probably safe to say that you want to practice this skill because you enjoy it.
-You have a sense of intrinsic motivation that drives you to enjoy the process, rather than just doing the work so you can get something in return.
+When you pick a new skill you want to learn, it’s probably safe to say that you want to practice it because you enjoy it.
+You have a sense of intrinsic motivation that drives you to enjoy the process rather than just doing the work so you can get something in return.

 For example, let’s say you love running.
 You enjoy being outdoors and feeling your feet hit the pavement.
-You’re training for a marathon and you’re not quite sure if you’re going to be able to finish.
-However, each training run that you embark upon benefits you because you value the activity.
+You’re training for a marathon, but you’re not quite sure if you’ll be able to finish.
+However, each training run you embark upon benefits you because you value the activity.

 In the end, let’s say you didn’t finish the race.
-Well, not much was lost because you were able to spend all of those hours running and improving yourself, and that marked improvement is certainly a victory.
+Well, not much was lost because you could spend all those hours running and improving yourself, and that marked improvement is undoubtedly a victory.

 17. Compete With Yourself

-As soon as you get going with learning something new, compete with your old self.
-Each week, try to get just a little better and these gains will compound over time to bring you great success.
+As soon as you start learning something new, compete with your old self.
+Each week, try to get just a little better, and these gains will compound over time to bring you great success.

-This challenge lines up well with the idea of a growth mindset because you’re continuously learning and improving.
+This challenge aligns well with the idea of a growth mindset because you’re continuously learning and improving.

 18. Learn From Your Mistakes

-The feeling of setting yourself back when trying to reach a goal in addition to the sense of shame that is imposed by society when people make mistakes explains why a lot of people simply give up on their goals.
+The feeling of setting yourself back when trying to reach a goal, in addition to the sense of shame that society imposes when people make mistakes, explains why many people simply give up on their goals.

 They’re unprepared to handle the mistakes they’ll face along the way.

-But if you’re able to accept the fact that you will make mistakes, it will open your mindset to be willing to learn from them.
+However, accepting that you will make mistakes will open your mindset to be willing to learn from them.

 19. Listen to Feedback

-Upon making mistakes, make yourself willing to hear feedback and take it seriously, as you now know that your method wasn’t the best way or the only way.
-Now, you’re receptive to new perspectives out of necessity, which is a trait of someone who has a growth mindset.
+Make yourself willing to hear feedback and take it seriously when making mistakes.
+You now know that your method wasn’t the best or the only way.
+Now, you’re receptive to new perspectives out of necessity, a trait of someone with a growth mindset.

 20. Cultivate Grit

-Angela Duckworth has done extensive research on grit, which defines your perseverance to meet your goals.
+Angela Duckworth has done extensive research on grit, which defines your perseverance in meeting your goals.

-It is a combination of how much effort you’re willing to put forth to accomplish something and your drive to keep moving despite any challenges when the reward is still out of reach.
-In order to have a growth mindset, you have to cultivate grit.
+It is a combination of how much effort you’re willing to put into accomplishing something and your drive to keep moving despite any challenges when the reward is still out of reach.
+To have a growth mindset, you have to cultivate grit.

 To develop grit, you have to do anything it takes to improve your skill of choice every day.
-You also have to believe that progress can be made, you can improve, and you can succeed if you’re putting in the necessary work.
+You also have to believe that progress can be made, you can improve, and you can succeed if you’re doing the necessary work.

 21. Add “Yet” to Your Vocabulary

-If you’re trying to reach a goal and you're having a hard time getting there, keep telling yourself, “not yet.”
-This will serve as a good reminder that you will eventually reach that goal, the time just hasn’t quite arrived.
+If you’re trying to reach a goal and having difficulty getting there, keep telling yourself, “Not yet.”
+This will serve as a good reminder that you will eventually reach that goal; the time hasn’t quite arrived.

 22. Learn from Other People’s Mistakes